 Some old medicine has worked for centuries – why ignore it, right?

-- Try as many strategies as you can to find the one that works best for you.
+- Try the strategies above to find the one that works best for you.

 - Limit sugar-based foods or energy drinks.
 (Can cause fatigue).